-A register of Senior Officers' Interests is available on the Council website at: www.renfrewshire.gov.uk > Your Council > Information, performance and statistics > Council structure.
+For further details of Officers' interests, please check the register of interests on the Council website at: www.renfrewshire.gov.uk > Your Council > Information, performance and statistics > Council structure.

 Entities controlled or significantly influenced by the Council

 The Council also has interests in several Joint Boards and Committees as outlined in the Group Accounts Notes G1 and G2.